Ribble Link: Operation

 Crossing the Ribble involves navigating on tidal waters, and is inevitably a little more difficult than navigating an inland waterway.
 There is a relatively small window when tide levels are correct to use the sea lock at the start of the link, and this dictates the times that boats are allowed through the lock at Tarleton for the start of the journey.
 A maximum of six boats are allowed to make the journey on any one tide, but that normally ensures that boats can travel in convoy.
 The journey down the River Douglas is against the incoming tide, and engines will be required to work hard for up to four hours.
 If this results in the engine overheating, boaters are advised to run some hot water, to help cool it down.
 Most crossings are completed without incident, but slower boats or those making the crossing on a neap tide may arrive at the Savick Brook when there is insufficient water to use the sea lock, and may be diverted to Preston Docks, 1.5 mi further up the Ribble.
 Although most boats make the journey successfully, there has been an increase in callouts to the emergency services to aid boats that have got into difficulty.
-The Royal National Lifeboat Institute (RNLI) station at Lytham St Annes received five callouts in a two-month period in 2009.
+The Royal National Lifeboat Institution (RNLI) station at Lytham St Annes received five callouts in a two-month period in 2009.
 When a boat has become stuck on a mudbank, the normal course of action is to wait 12 hours until the next tide, when it can be refloated, but this often involves the RNLI returning late at night or early in the morning, to help the boat get to Preston Docks.

 The Ribble Link Operation and Maintenance company continued to own the navigation, with British Waterways operating it on their behalf.
 However, in October 2011, the government announced the proposal to replace British Waterways with a charitable trust, the Canal and River Trust.
 Since the objectives of both trusts were similar, talks took place between them, and a decision to merge them was made.
 The takeover took place on 26 July 2012, and since then, the Canal and River Trust has been responsible for all aspects of the link.
 The Canal and River Trust state that boat sizes are restricted to 62 ft long and 10.5 ft wide.
 The length is not based on the size of the locks, which are 72 ft long, but the difficulty of navigating some of the bends in a longer boat, in view of the restricted channel width.
 Most vessels that use the Ribble Link travel along the Rufford Branch of the Leeds and Liverpool Canal, and the locks on that section can only accommodate 62 ft boats.